-Individual merit points are collated and contribute towards a House competition for the award of the House Merit Trophy at the end of each academic year.
-The trophy is awarded to the House whose students have accrued the highest number of merits.
+Individual House points are collated and contribute towards a full school House competition for the award of the House Merit Trophy at the end of each academic year.
+The trophy is awarded to the House whose students have accrued the highest number of House Points.

-At Key Stage 4 students who achieve outstanding Commitment to Learning grades in their Interim Reports receive a Praise Post Card (designed by students) from the Headteacher.
+At Key Stage 4 (in addition to House Points), students who achieve outstanding Commitment to Learning grades in their Interim Reports receive a Praise Post Card from the Headteacher.